-After the day of strong gusts, it was such a relief to finally arrive to our hotel for the night.
+After the day of strong gusts, it was such a relief to finally arrive at our hotel for the night.
 The most haunted castle hotel in Northern Ireland.

 I’m not saying I believe in ghosts, not until I see one with my own eyes.
 But I’m not either saying they couldn’t exist until someone proves that there is no such thing as ‘life beyond’.
 Either or, as I’d rather prove it myself, spending a night in a haunted castle hotel has been number one on my bucket list like… forever.